Generalized Category Discovery: Dataset details

 \section{Dataset details}

 Here, we describe which classes constitute the `Old' and `New' categories in the Generalized Category Discovery setting, for each dataset used in this paper.

 For all datasets, we sample 50\% of the classes as `Old' classes ($\mathcal{Y_L}$) and keep the rest as `New' ($\mathcal{Y_U} \setminus \mathcal{Y_L}$).
-For all datasets, \textit{except for Herbarium19}, we use the first 50\% of classes (according to their class index) in $\mathcal{Y_L}$.
+The exception is CIFAR100, for which we use 80 classes as `Old', following the novel category discovery literature.
+For the generic object recognition datasets, we use the first $|\mathcal{Y_L}|$ classes (according to their class index) as `Old' and use the rest as `New'.
+For datasets in the Semantic Shift Benchmark suite, we use the data splits provided in \cite{vaze2022openset}.
 For Herbarium19, to account for the long-tailed nature of the dataset, we randomly sample the `Old' classes from the total list of classes.
-Further details on the splits can be found in \cref{tab:datasets} in the main paper.
+Further details on the splits can be found in \cref{tab:datasets} in the main paper and in the open-source code for this project.